 This small, flexible ring is inserted into the vagina for three weeks out of the four-week cycle.
 It releases estrogen and progesterone into the body, preventing ovulation.
 It's likely to ease cramping and make periods lighter.
 Again, you can choose to not have a hormone-free break and not bleed at all, but it can lead to serious conditions later in life.

 This small rod is placed under the skin of a woman's upper arm for up to three years.
 The implant consistently releases progesterone into the system, which means that the menstrual cycle is manipulated as ovulation stops.
 Periods will become lighter and more regular.
 Some women's periods will stop altogether.

 Hormonal intrauterine devices

-Most methods of hormonal birth control manipulate your monthly period and make your cycle more regular.
-When beginning any of these, it may take a few months for the body to adjust and for the cycle to regulate.
-Always talk to your doctor before pursuing any contraceptive treatment to discuss the risks and benefits given your personal medical history.For more information read on irregular periods treatments.
+While most methods of hormonal birth control make your cycle more regular, when beginning any of these, it may take a few months for the body to adjust.
+Always talk to your doctor before pursuing any contraceptive treatment to discuss the risks and benefits given your personal medical history.

 However, for a more natural and effective way to normalize irregular periods during menopause, click on the following link that will bring you to irregular periods treatments for ultimate relief.